AlternateFire/AlternateFire/README.md

 Hello!
 Welcome to my page!
 ---
-Currently attending University of Maryland
+Currently attending University of Maryland.
+Trying to navigate college and life.

 ## About
 Trying to nagivate what I want to code.